aaronpkelly/aaronpkelly.github.io/_posts/Static website hosting.md

   - static
   - serverless
 ---

+# Static website hosting
+You should basically be able to do it for free, or for pennies

 # Static website hosting on AWS S3
 I like static webpages.
 I also like not haing to manage the server it runs on.